 Static QR codes encode your destination URL directly into the code pattern.
 Once printed, they can never be changed.
 If your URL changes or breaks, you’ll need to reprint everything.

 Dynamic QR codes encode a short redirect URL that points to your actual destination.
-This intermediary step enables two game-changing capabilities:
+This intermediary step gives you two things that matter:

 - Editability — Change where the code points at any time, even after printing